 Many studied indicated that the moths are the significant insect pests of chickpea crops and other crops in India (Atwal & Dhaliwal, 2005; Kumar & Singh, 2024).
 Among these, the chickpea pod borer Helicoverpa armigera is the most destructive pest of this crop (Yadava et al., 2024).
 The young larvae feed upon the tender portion of foliage before attacking the fruiting bodies, causing heavy losses to the crop (Choudhary et al., 2024).
 Sometime the crop faces failure due to severe infestation.
 Singh et al. (2018) recorded it as the Helicoverpa armigera a key pest of chickpea crop.
 Several workers have considered the chickpea pod borer as a severe pest in different parts of India (Atwal & Dhaliwal, 2005; Jeyarani et al., 2010).

 There are four insect pests i.e., Helicoverpa armigera, and Agrotis ipsilon, Spodoptera litura have been recorded at different growth stages of crop.
-The attack of H. armigera started on the tender foliage and on developing buds and pods of chickpea while A. ipsilon, S. litura and Thysanopulsia orichalcea population was very low in field.
+The attack of H. armigera started on the tender foliage and on developing buds and pods of Chickpea while A. ipsilon, S. litura and Thysanopulsia orichalcea population was very low in field.
 H. armigera was considered as a major pest followed by cutworm (Kailas & Chaudhary, 2021).

-The most economically significant insect pest of chickpea is the pod borer, Helicoverpa armigera and Agrotis ipsilon in various chickpea growing areas of India, yield losses in particular fields or plots in the range of 10- 85% have been documented (Qadeer & Singh, 1989; Yadava & Lal, 1997).Gram pod borer Helicaverpa armigera gram cut worm and Agrotis ipsiton were recorded in trap catches among the major pests of chick pea.
+The most economically significant insect pest of chickpea is the pod borer, Helicoverpa armigera and Agrotis ipsilon in various chickpea growing areas of India, yield losses in particular fields or plots in the range of 10- 85% have been documented (Qadeer & Singh, 1989; Yadava & Lal, 1997).Gram pod borer Helicaverpa armigera gram cut worm and Agrotis ipsiton were recorded in trap catches among the major pests of Chickpea.
 Vaishampayan et al. 1995 also reported the activity of the noctuids Helicoverpa armigera and Agrotis ipsilon at Varanasi, Uttar Pradesh, India, during 1991-93 using light traps.

-Singh et al. (2018), Sharma et al. (2020) and Ramveer et al. (2021) observed that chickpea pod borer Helicoverpa armigera and gram cut worm Agrotis ipsilon are major pests of chickpea in Uttar Pradesh and Madhya Pradesh (Reddy et al.,2009).
+Singh et al. (2018), Sharma et al. (2020) and Ramveer et al. (2021) observed that chickpea pod borer Helicoverpa armigera and gram cut worm Agrotis ipsilon are major pests of Chickpea in Uttar Pradesh and Madhya Pradesh (Reddy et al.,2009).
 The Oriental armyworm, Mythimna separata is a pest of several cereal crops in Asia and Australia between (Sharma & Davies, 1983).

 The genus Spodoptera is a widely distributed genus across Asia, Australasia and Pacific Islands.
 The different Spodoptera spp., are pests worldwide gaining importance due to its polyphagous nature and causing significant losses in economically important crops (Jagbir Singh Kriti et al., 2014).
 The family Geometridae moth are also the major pests of several forest agricultural, horticulture and plantation crops in India.
 The moth larvae of Hyposidra talaca also known as ‘black inch worm’, a Geometrid moth is widely distributed in the low land forests of Indo Australian tropics from north-east Himalayas to Queensland and Solomons, mostly in India, Indonesia, Malaysia, Hong Kong, Taiwan, China, Thailand, Papua New Guinea and Australia (Browne, 1968; Holloway, 1993).

 Other major pest species of order Lepidoptera are Acherontia styx Family Sphingidae, Spilosoma obliqua family Erebidae Palpita vitrealis family Crambidae.
-Among major pest Mythimna separata family Noctuidae and Cnaphalocrocis medinalis family crambidae was observed as major pest of agricultural with highest trap catch by Sharma, et al. (2006).
-In central Uttar Pradesh the major insect pests which attack on chickpea crop are mainly Hermigera armigera, Spodoptera litura, Agrotis ipsilon, Thysanopulsia orichalcea (Vaishampayan & Vaishampaya, 1995).
+Among major pest Mythimna separata family Noctuidae and Cnaphalocrocis medinalis family crambidae was observed as major pest of agricultural with highest trap catch by Sharma et al. (2006).
+In central Uttar Pradesh the major insect pests which attack on Chickpea crop are mainly Hermigera armigera, Spodoptera litura, Agrotis ipsilon, Thysanopulsia orichalcea (Vaishampayan & Vaishampaya, 1995).

 This study found a rich and diverse assemblage of moths, reflecting variations in species richness, variety, and familial representation in the agricultural crops.
 Enhanced comprehension of moth biodiversity and ecosystem health, along with comprehensive research and monitoring of moth habitat alterations due to pollution, climate change, and anthropogenic activities, might yield more insights into ecosystem health.